Disparities in Pollution Capitalization Rates: The Role of Direct & Systemic Discrimination

 Revision Date

-We examine how exogenous changes in exposure to air pollution over the past two decades have altered the disparities in home values between Black and White homeowners.
-We find that air quality capitalization rates are significantly lower for Black homeowners.
-In fact, they are so much lower that, despite secular reductions in the Black-White pollution exposure gap, disparities in housing values have increased during this period.
-An exploration of mechanisms suggests that roughly two-thirds of this difference is the result of direct discrimination while the remaining one-third can be attributed to systemic discrimination.
+We examine how exogenous changes in air pollution exposure over the past two decades have altered disparities in home values between Black and White homeowners.
+We find that air quality capitalization rates are significantly lower for Black homeowners, so much lower that, despite secular reductions in the Black-White pollution exposure gap, housing value disparities increased.
+An exploration of mechanisms suggests 60% of this difference is attributable to seller race and 40% to racial neighborhood composition, robust to a range of seller, property and neighborhood characteristics.
+We discuss our findings through the lens of direct and systemic discrimination in housing markets.